jaanga/gestification/cookbook/boilerplate/readme.md

 	* http://js.leapmotion.com/leap-plugins-0.1.8.js
 * Uses objectification tricks exposed in the Leap sample.html file
 * Much nicer operation overall
+* Two methods for updating the fingers - see the two fingerling functions
+* Demos the display of real-time data

 2014-06-10 ~ Theo